henriqueflores12/selecting-using-elements-using-class-attributes/README.md

 # selecting-using-elements-using-class-attributes
-the getElementByClass() method allows you to select elements whose class attribute contains a specific value
+the getElementByClass() method allows you to select elements whose class attribute contains a specific value... more info at the js file